akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 11 — The Road Home

 The doors of the hunting lodge closed behind her.
-Beatrice stood on the steps, Goosie warm in her basket, the evening air cool on her face.
-Behind her, the hall hummed with resumed life.
-Ahead, the road stretched eastward through the forest, pale stone under a pale sky.
+Beatrice stood on the steps, giving thanks to the God of Heaven for breath in her lungs, for Goosie safe and warm in her basket, and the evening air cool on her face.

+It was more than she had dared hope for.
 She had her goose.
 The king had spared her.
-More than that, the king had laughed.
-At her, perhaps, but with her, certainly.
-It was more than she had dared hope and she offered silent thanks to the God of Heaven, while standing there on the steps.

---- REPLACEMENT TEXT CONTINUES BUT VOW DISCUSSED ON THE ROAD

-...

-I’ll complete Chapter 11 following your beats and incorporating your revisions.
-I’ll start from where your text cuts off, weaving in the Godfrey encounter, the cart family’s reaction, the walk, and the resolution of Beatrice’s “not for Stanwey” concerns, all with the historical texture and gradual discovery you’ve outlined.

----

-## Chapter 11 — The Road Home (Complete)

-The doors of the hunting lodge closed behind her.
-Beatrice stood on the steps, Goosie warm in her basket, the evening air cool on her face.
+More than that, he was coming to visit her father at their home.
+A dozen things sprang into her head; things that needed attending to before the king arrived.
+For now she ignored them all; today had been quite enough without worrying about tomorrow and beyond.

 Behind her, the hall hummed with resumed life.
 Ahead, the road stretched eastward through the forest, pale stone under a pale sky.

-She had her goose.
-The king had spared her.
-More than that, the king had laughed.
-At her, perhaps, but *with* her, certainly.
-It was more than she had dared hope, and she offered silent thanks while standing there on the steps.

 She started walking.

 The road was quiet at first.
 She made good time, the basket bumping against her hip.
-But after a mile, her feet—unused to so much walking—began to ache.
-She stopped at a mossy stone by the wayside, sat down, and unlaced her shoes.
+But after a mile, near an intersection, she stopped at a mossy stone by the wayside, sat down, and unlaced her shoes.
 Goosie rustled inside the basket.

 “We’ll rest a moment,” she whispered.
 “Then home.”

-She worked a pebble out of her shoe, retied the laces, and sat a little longer than she meant to, watching the sun slant through the oaks.
-The air was cool, the road empty.
-She was beginning to feel safe.
+She worked a pebble out of her shoe, retied the laces, and sat a little longer than she meant to, resting her aching feet, watching the sun slant through the oaks.
+The air was cool, the road empty, apart from an old woman carrying a bundle of sticks on her back.
+Beatrice was beginning to feel safe.

-Then she heard the cart.
+Then came the rhythmic clump-clump of a bullock team, the cart behind them groaning with every turn of a dry, wooden wheel.

 ---

-It came up behind her, a low wooden frame on squeaking wheels, drawn by a bony horse.
-A man held the reins; beside him sat a woman with a child in her lap.
+It came up behind her, a low wooden frame on squeaking wheels, drawn by a pair of oxen.
+A man held a long goad to keep them on track; beside him sat a woman with a child in her lap.
 Two girls perched on the tailboard, their legs swinging, bare feet caked with dust.
-They had the look of people who had spent the morning delivering something to the king’s kitchens and were now glad to be leaving.
+They had the look of people who had spent the morning delivering something to the castle and were now glad to be leaving.

 The man pulled up.
-“Going far?”
+“Far to go?”

 “Stanwey,” Beatrice said, rising.
 “Five miles yet.”

-“We turn off before then, but we can take you as far as the lane.
-Long as you don’t mind the dust.”
+“Well, we turn off a bit before then, but we'll take you to the Stanwey lane, if you like; so long as you don’t mind the dust.”

 Beatrice’s feet throbbed.
-“I’d be grateful.”
+“I’d be really grateful.”

 She climbed up beside the girls, who shuffled aside, eyeing her basket.
 The woman passed a waterskin.
 Beatrice drank, thanked her, and settled the basket on her knees.
-It was an old basket, wicker, its lid tied down with twine.
-Nothing to mark it.
+It was an old basket, wicker, its lid now firmly pegged down.
+Nothing to mark it or its precious contents.

-The wheels ground on the old Roman stone.
-The man hummed under his breath.
-The girls whispered to each other, glancing at the basket.
+The cartwheels ground on the old Roman stone.
+The man hummed a coutry ditty under his breath.
+The girls whispered to each other, glancing curiously at Beatrice.

-Then the woman turned, her eyes bright with the hunger for news.
-“You come from the lodge, then?”
+After half a mile the woman turned around, her eyes bright with the hunger for news.
+“So, you come from the castle, then?”

 Beatrice nodded.
 “Delivered a tribute.
 A bird for the king’s table.”

 “Ah.”
 The woman leaned closer.
-“Then you’ll have seen the court.
+“Then you’ll have heard the news.
 Tell me—what’s this about the king’s vow?”

-Beatrice’s stomach tightened.
 “Vow?”

-“Aye.”
+Beatrice frowned blankly, unsure what the woman meant.
+“What vow?”

+“Oh.”
 The woman’s voice dropped conspiratorially.
-“The baker’s boy—we brought him flour, you see—and he says the king swore a great oath.
-The next maid through the hall doors would marry one of his sons.”
+“Well.
+I was told by the baker’s boy—the one we brought flour to—he says that the king swore a great oath; caused a great flap among the court.
+Everyone is talking about it, I'm surprised you don't know.”

+Beatrice shook her head.
+“I heard nothing about it.”

+The woman motioned her to come closer.
+“They say—” She looked around. ”They say that one of the King's sons is to marry, by royal decree no less.”

 The man snorted.
 “Sons.
 Bastards, more like.
 The king’s got enough of them.”

 “Well, one of his sons, anyway.”
 The woman waved a hand.
 “The point is, some girl walked in—with a bird, they say—and now she’s to wed a prince.”

 Beatrice’s heart gave a sudden lurch. *A bird.
 I walked in with a bird.
 But I heard no vow.
-It can’t be me, then.
-Imagine such a thing.*
+It can’t be me, then.* “Imagine such a thing.”

 “They say she got to take her bird home, though,” the woman went on.
 “Unlike us.
 We gave up three good capons and a side of bacon, and what do we get?
 A blessing and a pat on the head.”